-This User Guide is provided for subscribers to WYNCHCO Joomla!
-CMS Help and Support in UK business and third sector organisations to help them improve website visibility in search engines.
+This User Guide is curated for subscribers to WYNCHCO Joomla!
+CMS Help and Support in UK business and third sector organisations.

-If you are not a subscriber but actively manage a Joomla!
-CMS website then you may also find this guide useful.
+Non-subscribing Joomla!
+CMS website administrators may also find this guide useful.

 About Our Sponsor: WYNCHCO Solutions